sanjay-ar/MedAppointBot/README.md

 4. Push to the branch (`git push origin feature/new-feature`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Thanks to [Rasa](https://rasa.com/) for providing the framework for building conversational AI chatbots.

----

-Feel free to customize this README file further to suit your project's specific details and requirements.
-If you have any questions or need assistance, please let me know!

----

-Feel free to adapt this template to fit the specifics of your project.
-If you have any questions or need further assistance, please let me know!